The British market 2 years after Brexit - how to sell on Amazon.co.uk?

 The specifics of the British consumer

-In the UK, online shopping is dominated by Amazon (407 million monthly visits) and eBay (297.9 million).
-The former attracts 2/3 of all traffic from the 12 most popular e-commerce portals in this country.
-Given that the United Kingdom has a population of 67 million, this number is truly impressive!
-What is most important in the decision-making process when it comes to purchases?
-There are several factors worth noting when preparing an offer for the British market.
+In the UK, Amazon (407 million monthly visits) and eBay (297.9 million) dominate online retail.
+The former platform attracts 2/3 of the total traffic from the 12 most popular e-commerce portals in the country.
+Given that the UK has a population of 67 million, this number is truly impressive!

 Fig. 3 What should you pay attention to when selling in the United Kingdom?